lucianmachado/sails-oracle-database/README.md

 - Populate find request (Joins).
 (07/Aug/2015)
 - Create, modify and delete automatically DB tables (Alter mode).
 (07/Aug/2015)
 - Insert request.
 (11/Aug/2015)

-ToDo List:

 - Update request.
+(22/Aug/2015)
 - Delete request.
+(22/Aug/2015)
+- Use multiple Oracle connections on Sails App.
+(22/Aug/2015)

+Pending fixes:

+- On alter mode, create automatically triggers and sequences for autoincrementable attributes.
+Now you must create them manually.
+- The PK column must be id.
+- Now in updates you must use id on where clause.
 - Count request.
-- Improvements:
 - On alter mode, allow the automatic addition and deletion of table columns individually.
 - On alter mode, implement createEach method.
-    - On alter mode, create automatically triggers and sequences for autoincrementable attributes.
 - On insert autoincrementable attribute value, set its sequence if necessary.
-    - Allow using multiple Oracle connections.
-- More.

-Notice:

-- The automatic addition of new collumns for existing tables is not working properly yet.
-- Autoincrement for a primary key is not implemented automatically when a table is created.
-You must do it manually for the moment.

-Main functionalities like update and delete will be done as soon as posible!
+From now you can work with this adapter using funcionalities as described.

+We hope we can improve adapter actions as soon as posible.

 ## Install